mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/functional programming/FP for presentation Part 1.md

 - Element: The basic elements of functional programming are functions while the basic elements of OOP are objects and methods.
 - Use: Due to its lack of ambiguity, the level of fault tolerance in functional programming is extremely high, so you can achieve reliability approaching 99.9999%.

+In essence, OOP aims for abstraction and familiarity through objects and classes, while FP prioritizes simplicity, predictability, and scalability through functions:
+**both object-oriented programming (OOP) and functional programming (FP) use abstraction, but they do so in different ways and with different emphases.**

+**Abstraction in OOP:**
+In OOP, abstraction is achieved through objects and classes.
+Here’s how:

+Classes and Objects: A class defines a blueprint for objects, encapsulating data (attributes) and behavior (methods).
+For instance, a Car class might have attributes like color and model, and methods like drive() and brake().

+Encapsulation: This is a key aspect of abstraction in OOP.
+It means that the internal state of an object is hidden from the outside.
+You interact with an object through its public methods, without needing to know how these methods are implemented.
+This separation of interface and implementation makes the system easier to understand and use.

+Abstraction in FP:
+In FP, abstraction is achieved through functions and higher-order functions.
+Here’s how:

+Functions: A function in FP takes inputs (arguments) and produces an output, often without side effects (pure functions).
+The internal workings of a function are hidden from the user, similar to how a method’s implementation is hidden in OOP.
+Higher-order Functions: These are functions that take other functions as arguments or return them as results.
+This allows for powerful abstractions by enabling functions to be combined, modified, or reused in flexible ways.

+Key Differences:
+OOP Abstraction: Focuses on modeling real-world entities and their interactions.
+The main units of abstraction are objects and classes, which bundle state and behavior together.
+OOP often uses design patterns to solve common problems.

+FP Abstraction: Focuses on functions and their composition.
+The main units of abstraction are functions, which are combined to perform more complex tasks.
+FP emphasizes immutability and statelessness, leading to predictable and testable code.
+Why OOP is Often Associated More with Abstraction:

+The reason OOP is often more closely associated with the term "abstraction" in traditional software engineering discussions is due to its explicit use of modeling real-world concepts through classes and objects.
+This modeling process involves abstracting away details into these entities, making complex systems easier to manage by representing them with higher-level concepts.

+In summary, both OOP and FP use abstraction, but they do so in different ways.
+OOP abstracts through objects and classes, modeling real-world entities, while FP abstracts through functions, emphasizing composition and immutability.
+Both paradigms aim to simplify the complexity of software development, but they approach it from different angles.